stephiesuzanne/burger/README.md

 # burger app
-For this assignment, I created a burger logger with MySQL, Node, Express, Handlebars, and a homemade ORM.
+For this assignment, I created a burger logger with MySQL, Node, Express, & Handlebars.

 I also deployed my app to Heroku for web hosting.
 Can be found at https://burger2220.herokuapp.com